ben-polinsky/pine-perf-testing/README.md

 ```

 We also have a `needChangesetId` env variable that can be enabled by passing any value in, which will output the changesetId of the imodel the tests run against.

+### Optional second stage

+By passing a `PAGE_RELOAD=true` in your environment variables, you can trigger a second stage after the first time the viewport loads.
+This second stage will refresh the page, and wait until the viewport loads a second time.
+By toggling this stage, and the `deleteBackend` env variable, you can compare the time between a cold startup and a warmed startup.